 Close or obstruct any open space provided at the base of a tree which open space is necessary to permit the access of air, water or fertilizer to the roots of such tree.

 Pile, heap or store any building material, soil, debris or any other matter or make any mortar or cement within a distance of two feet of a tree.

 During the period of construction or repair of any building or structure or in the construction or repair of a street, road and highway not yet dedicated to the Borough, the owner thereof and/or the contractor shall take every precaution to place guards around all nearby trees on Borough land or within public roads or rights-of-way so as to effectively prevent injury to such trees.
 The owner and/or contractor shall each be responsible for the placement of such guards or guardrail, and failure to make adequate provision for the protection of the trees shall subject the owner and builder to a penalty as hereinafter provided.

-Where a person desires to control the growth of trees on a public street or road or right-of-way by removing them or pruning the trees, then the person shall apply for approval to the Environmental/Shade Tree Commission and shall outline the work to be performed.
-Upon receiving a written application, the Environmental/Shade Tree Commission shall approve or deny the same.
+Where a person desires to control the growth of trees on a public street or road or right-of-way by removing them or pruning the trees, then the person shall apply for Borough approval by submitting an application to the Environmental Commission/Shade Tree Advisory Board and shall outline the work to be performed.
+Upon receiving a written application, the Environmental Commission/Shade Tree Advisory Board shall review the same and provide the Director of Public Works a written recommendation for action upon the application.
+Upon receiving the application and recommendation of the Environmental Commission/Shade Tree Advisory Board, the Director of Public Works shall approve or deny the same.

 The following shall be exempt from the requirements of this chapter:

 Properties devoted to the practice of silviculture.